L0UARN/boring-dungeon/README.md

 corresponding weight which will slow down your attacks in combat.
 Protection from your armor reduce damage taken, but you will always take at least 1 damage from a hit.

+**Combat**: Your attack speed is the number of attacks per second you can do.
+It is determined by substracting the weight or your *equipped* gear to your base speed.
+Blocking will double your protection from enemy attacks, but you can only block 0.75 after having attacked, and you can't do both at the same time.